What Is An Odds Comparison Tool?

 Odds comparisons will usually have some extra time saving tools to help the punters.

-One of the tools available on ValueChecker is the Accumulator Tool.
-Most people who bet on the 1x2 markets on football each week combine their fancied selections to form an accumulator.
+One of the tools available on ValueChecker is the Bet Basket.
+Most people who bet on the 1x2 markets on football each week combine their fancied selections to form an accumulator whilst doubles and trebles can be popular bets on other sports too.

 Odds comparison sites also give you masses of information about all of the day's betting markets.
 On www.valuechecker.com there is the ability to browse the steamers, drifters and sleepers of the day.